koswald/VBScript/docs/VBScriptClasses.md

 ## EncodingAnalyzer
 Provides various properties to analyze a file's encoding.

 FOR ILLUSTRATION PURPOSES ONLY.
-The algorithm used assumes that there is a Byte Order Mark, which in many cases is a very bad assumption.
+The algorithm used assumes that there is a Byte Order Mark, which in many cases is a wrong assumption.

 Usage example
 ```vb